The Ghost Hunter’s Guide to the Most Haunted Places in Washington State

 While some completed the treatment and raved about its benefits, 40 patients died at Starvation Heights.
 Even when patients realized that the treatment wasn’t helping them, they were too physically weak to leave.
 In their weakened state, Hazzard would manipulate them into changing their Will so she would receive a large portion of their money upon their death.
 She was found guilty of manslaughter in 1913 when a wealthy British heiress died in her care.

 Hazzard went to prison for two years, then came back to Olalla to re-open her sanitarium.
 The phony practitioner had an on-site crematorium and cemetery for her deceased patients – both were hidden far in the woods.
 She would personally perform autopsies on her patients, cremate them, and then bury them in the cemetery.
-This cemetery is said to be haunted, and it is the subject of many local paranormal group’s investigations.
+This cemetery is said to be one of the most haunted places in Washington, and it is the subject of many local paranormal group’s investigations.
 Paranormal Investigators have reported seeing ghosts in the cemetery and they have recorded EVP’s (Electric Voice Phenomena).